abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_06_Deploying_and_configuring_Windows_Server_on_Azure_VMs.md

 **Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-800%20Lab%20Simulation%20-%20Deploying%20and%20configuring%20Windows%20Server%20on%20Azure%20VMs)** is available that allows you to click through this lab at your own pace.
 You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

-## Objectives
+## Lab objectives

-After completing this lab, you'll be able to:
+In this lab, you will perform:

 - Author ARM templates for an Azure VM deployment.
 - Modify ARM templates to include VM extension-based configuration.